mamonu/Serum-to-E352-WT-converter/README.md

 #  A Serum to E352 Wavetable converter

-1. What Are Wavetables & How Do They Work?
+## 1. What Are Wavetables & How Do They Work?

-“Wavetable Synthesis” is a technique used to generate unique and evolving waveforms from a series of frames (waveforms) stored within the wavetable.
+`“Wavetable Synthesis”` is a technique used to generate unique and evolving waveforms from a series of frames (waveforms) stored within the wavetable.
 This technology has been in use since the 70’s but has gained popularity and been expanded upon in recent years.
 One analogy to understand wavetables would be a flip-book.

+![image](https://gravitascreate.com/wp-content/uploads/2021/01/flipbook-gif.gif)

 The flip-book would be the wavetable, and each page within that book would be a waveform.
 Flipping through the book (wavetable) at a fast pace would produce a morphing or evolving waveform.

-![image](https://gravitascreate.com/wp-content/uploads/2021/01/flipbook-gif.gif)

-# 2 What is the E352?
+## 2 What is the E352?

 ![image](https://user-images.githubusercontent.com/3820011/210415586-1f957da1-4702-4733-96d9-438fef5e729f.png)